-Committee members are typically chosen based on their expertise, although other factors may be considered.
-The student then meets with the identified faculty members to discuss their willingness to serve on the committee.
-The committee members' electronic approval on the degree plan indicates their willingness to accept the responsibility for guiding and directing the entire academic program of the student and for guiding all academic actions concerning the student.
-Although individual committee members may be replaced by petition for valid reasons, a committee cannot resign en masse.

-Once the membership of the committee has been determined, potential changes of the chair/co-chairs or members, resulting from changes in the students' research topic or the availability of committee members, should be approached in a direct and respectful manner.
-In all such discussions, the best interests of the student are the primary consideration, and there should be no fear of reprisal by faculty members.
-Changes in the chair/co-chairs or to members of the graduate advisory committee require petitions to the Graduate and Professional School (GPS).
+Advisory Committee members are typically chosen based on their expertise, although other factors may be considered.
+The student then meets with the identified faculty members to discuss their willingness to serve on the Committee.
+Once the membership of the Advisory Committee has been determined, potential changes of the Chairs or members, resulting from changes in the students' research topic or the availability of committee members should be approached in a direct but respectful manner.
+In all such discussions, the best interests of the student should be the primary consideration, and there should be no fear of reprisal by the faculty member.
+Changes in the Chair or member of the Advisory Committee require petitions to the Graduate and Professional School.